quickwit-oss/tantivy/doc/src/index-fileformats.md

 ```

+## Endianness
+All integers and floats are serialiazed in litte indian order.

+## Composite file structure
+For each file where we need to store data for each field, a footer is added to store the offset that indicate the starting point of the data related to each field.

+The composite file footer can be divided into two main parts:
+- on the last 4 bytes, the `footer_len` is stored as an **u32**
+- on the last [`footer_len` - 4.. end - 4] bytes, the following data is stored:
+  - the number of fields stored as a variable int
+  - for each field:
+    - offset stored as variable integer
+    - a file address composed by the field id in u32 and an index encoded as a variable integer

 ## Summary of segment file extensions
 For a given segment, Tantivy stores a bunch of files whose name is set by segment uuid and whose extension defines the datastructure.